Control behavior of modes in UI figures

 include a set of built-in interactions that are faster than interaction modes and do not

 require you to enable a mode.
 However, if you have code that relies on the behavior of modes

 change the behavior of modes in UI figures.
 For more information about built-in

 interactions, see Control Chart Interactivity.

 uifigure function.
 Display two charts

 uif = uifigure; t = tiledlayout(uif,2,1); ax1 = nexttile(t); x = rand(20,1); y = rand(20,1); scatter(ax1,x,y) ax2 = nexttile(t); u = [75 91 105 123.5 131 150 179 203 226 249 281.5]; bar(ax2,u)

-Enable brushing for one set of axes by selecting from the axes toolbar.
+Enable brushing for one set of axes by selecting the brush icon from the axes toolbar.
 Note that brushing is enabled for only the specified axes.

 enableLegacyInteractionModes function may cause interactions to